Decentralized Goal Assignment and Safe Trajectory Generation in Multi-Robot Networks via Multiple Lyapunov Functions: The Optimal Goal Assignment Policy

 \begin{my switched} The trajectories $\bm r(t)$ of the switched multi-robot system \eqref{switched dynamics} are \ac{gas} \ac{wrt} the goal assignment $k$ under the \ac{OGA} policy.
 This implies that agents $i$, $j$ converge to their goal locations $\bm r_{g_i}^{(k)}$, $\bm r_{g_j}^{(k)}$.

-\begin{proof} We consider the candidate Lyapunov-like functions $V^{(k)}$, $k\in\{1,2\}$, encoding the motion of the agents under goal assignment $k$.
-Out of Lemma \ref{stable} one has that each individual $k$-th subsystem, i.e. the motion of the multi-robot system under the $k$-th assignment, is \ac{ges} i.e., each $V^{(k)}$ is decreasing on the time intervals that the $k$-th subsystem is active.
+\begin{proof} We consider the candidate Lyapunov-like functions $V^{(k)}$, $k\in\{1,2\}$, given out of \eqref{sumLyap}, which encode the motion of the agents under the goal assignment $k$.
+Out of Lemma \ref{stable} one has that each individual $k$-th subsystem, i.e., the motion of the multi-robot system under the $k$-th assignment, is \ac{ges} i.e., each $V^{(k)}$ is decreasing during the time intervals when the $k$-th subsystem is active.
 Furthermore, the \ac{OGA} policy dictates that at the switching times $\{t_0, t_1, t_2, t_3, \ldots,\}$ one has: i.e., the value of each Lyapunov-like function $V^{(k)}$ at the beginning of the time intervals when the $k$-th subsystem becomes active satisfies the decreasing condition.
 This proves that the switched system is stable.